jameswillock/exchange-rate/README.md

 - More thoroughly-applied type checking for data ingress into the library
 - Further test coverage around edge-cases
 - Consider future datastore solutions
+- The word "rate" everywhere.
+Names are hard!